MelkorBalrog/AutoSafeguard-Analyzer/README.md

 `FmeaEntry` dictionaries capturing the failure mode, cause, detection rating and diagnostic coverage.
 Fault tree diagrams consist of nested `FaultTreeNode` objects that hold FMEA metrics, FMEDA values and traced requirements.
+Peer and joint reviews are saved as `ReviewData` objects containing moderators, participants, comments and the analyses under review.

 #### Analysis Relationships